25cs089-Aadya/25cs089-Aadya/README.md

 ### 🎓 Student Portal

 A web-based student portal bringing academic and administrative features together in one place.

-**HTML • CSS • JavaScript**
+`HTML` `CSS` `JavaScript`

 </td>